Everything I Wish I Knew My Freshman Year

 “College is the best years of your life”

-Quite frankly, I can’t stand this saying.
+Quite frankly, I can’t stand that quote.
 I never want to believe that my best years are behind me.
 Especially not at 22.
 I never want to be the person looking back on the glory days reminiscing.
 I want to be looking forward and enjoying the present.
-All this being said, college is pretty awesome.
+All this being said, college is pretty damn awesome.

 You will grow more than you can imagine, both academically and personally.
 Your career path, goals, and aspirations will change more times you can count.
 You will make better friends than you’ve ever had to date.
-Most of all, you’ll have a lot of fun in the process.
-Enjoy every second.
+Most importantly, you’ll have a lot of fun in the process.